WM2110

 The high resolution and wide dynamic range of its germanium detectors make the Model WM2110 system the choice for waste material containing totally unknown and/or complex mixtures, particularly when the samples contain both low energy and high energy nuclides.

-Features
+Tag Features

-• Provides qualitative and quantitative gamma assays for waste in 208 L (55 gal) drums.
+• Provides qualitative and quantitative gamma assays for waste in 208 L (55 gal) drums

-• Sensitivity better than 370 Bq (10 nCi) for 208 liter (55 gal) drums.
+• Sensitivity better than 370 Bq (10 nCi) for 208 liter (55 gal) drums

-• Factory calibrated for turnkey operation, and includes QA check source and holder.
+• Factory calibrated for turnkey operation, and includes QA check source and holder

-• Low background 10 cm (4 in.) steel shield.
+• Low background 10 cm (4 in.) steel shield

-• Automatic weighing system for matrix attenuation corrections due to sample density.
+• Automatic weighing system for matrix attenuation corrections due to sample density

-• PC-based control and analysis system featuring the user-friendly Mirion NDA-2000™ Waste Assay Software package.
+• PC-based control and analysis system featuring the user-friendly Mirion NDA 2000™ Waste Assay Software package

 • Standardized modular design for easy customization:

-• Shield pre-drilled for field installation of all available options.
+• Shield pre-drilled for field installation of all available options

-• Optional upgrade to 15 cm (6 in.) steel shield.
+• Optional upgrade to 15 cm (6 in.) steel shield

-• Optional manual or automatic LN2 fill systems for Ge detectors.
+• Optional manual or automatic LN2 fill systems for Ge detectors

-• Optional electrically-assisted drum loader.
+• Optional electrically-assisted drum loader

-• Optional environmentally-controlled equipment cabinet with heating and air conditioning units.
+• Optional environmentally-controlled equipment cabinet with heating and air conditioning units

 Description

 Most nuclear facilities treat all materials as radioactive waste, simply because they have been in an area where they might have become contaminated.
 Likewise, expensive components are sometimes discarded as contaminated because they have inaccessible surfaces which cannot be tested for contamination.
-These are very expensive practices which can be avoided through judicious use of a sensitive Q(Qualitative and Quantitative) Low Level Waste Assay system to insure the most cost-effective handling of your waste.
+These are very expensive practices which can be avoided through judicious use of a sensitive Q2 (Qualitative and Quantitative) Low Level Waste Assay system to insure the most cost-effective handling of your waste.
 By optimizing waste disposal with a WM2110 Series Q2 assay system, a typical nuclear power plant can expect a payback period of less than one year through reduced radioactive waste disposal costs.

 Alternative systems based upon gross counting methods do not allow specific release limits for individual isotopes, plus they allow the natural radioactivity of radium, thorium, 40K, or background fluctuations to contribute to measured levels.
 The result is overstated activity levels and unnecessary added disposal costs, which quickly offset any initial costs savings that may have been realized when the system was purchased.